 UV readable inks

-• Discreet security inks: Linx security inks have been developed to help manufacturers of high-value goods counter the threat of counterfeiting, and in addition provide an unobtrusive method of tracking products through the production and packing process.
+• Discreet security inks: Linx security inks help manufacturers of high-value goods counter the threat of counterfeiting.
+In addition, they provide an unobtrusive method of tracking products through the production and packing process.

-• They fluoresce under UV light for discreet coding that is nearly invisible in normal light.
+• They fluoresce under UV light, therefore enabling discreet coding that is nearly invisible in normal light.

 Quality Assurance

-All Linx inks are manufactured to certified and verifiable ISO 9001 quality procedures, raw materials are screened and audited to comply with legislation to ensure a continuously safe & legal supply
+Linx manufactures all inks to certified and verifiable ISO 9001 quality procedures.
+Furthermore, it screens and audits raw materials to meet legislation and ensure a continuously safe and compliant supply.

 Linx takes great care to ensure that none of their CIJ inks and solvents are classified as ‘Toxic to Health’ or ‘Environmentally Damaging’.

-Details of safety precautions for handling these fluids can be found on the relevant Safety Data Sheet.
+For further guidance, you can find details of safety precautions for handling these fluids on the relevant Safety Data Sheet.

 Linx Inks brochure